Leveraging MLLM Embeddings and Attribute Smoothing for Compositional Zero-Shot Learning: Approach

-\textbf{Word expanding.} Prior works compute cosine similarities of disentangled features and word embeddings only within the respective domains of attributes or objects, which results in the disentangled attributes and objects still retaining the information of each other.
-To address the problem, we propose a word expanding strategy, which computes cosine similarities of visual features and the embeddings of all words, including attributes and objects, and treats all words except the ground-truth word as negative labels.
+\textbf{Word expanding.} Previous works compute cosine similarities of disentangled features and word embeddings and apply cross-entropy only within the respective domains of attributes or objects, which results in the disentangled attributes and objects still retaining the information of each other.
+To address the problem, we propose a novel word expanding strategy, which computes cosine similarities of visual features and the embeddings of all words, including attributes and objects, and treats all words except the ground-truth word as the negative labels in subsequent cross-entropy.

-\textbf{Alignment by cross-entropy.} Similar to \citep{Mancini_2021_CVPR_Compcos}, we use cross-entropy to process the cosine similarity of visual features and word embeddings.
-Assume that $f$ is the visual embedding and $E_{word}(wd)$ is the word embedding for the word $wd \in \mathcal{Y}$ in a joint space.
+\textbf{Alignment by cross-entropy.} Similar to~\cite{2021_Mancini_CVPR_Compcos}, we use cross-entropy to align the visual features and word embeddings.
+Assume that $f$ is the visual feature and $E_{word}(wd)$ is the word embedding for the word $wd \in \mathcal{Y}$.
 The classifier logit from $f$ to $E_{word}(wd)$ is defined as follows:

-where $\delta$ is the temperature variable, and $cos(\cdot, \cdot)$ denotes cosine similarity function.
+where $\delta$ is the temperature variable, and $cos(\cdot, \cdot)$ denotes the cosine similarity function.
 Thus cross-entropy with/without label smoothing can be uniformly formulated as follows:

-where $\alpha$ denotes the smoothing factor, $t$ refers to the number of auxiliary labels and $z \in [0, 1]$ represents the target value of one-hot or smoothing label.
-For cross-entropy without label smoothing, \ie with one-hot label $H_{oh}$, $\alpha$ is set to $0$.
-And the cross-entropy with label smoothing is denoted as $H_{ls}$.
+where $\alpha$ denotes the smoothing factor, $t$ refers to the number of auxiliary labels, and $z \in [0, 1]$ represents the target value of one-hot label or smoothing label.
+For cross-entropy without label smoothing, \ie, with one-hot label $H_{oh}$, $\alpha$ is set to $0$.
+The cross-entropy with label smoothing is denoted as $H_{ls}$.

-For the disentangled attribute features of one image relative to each other, since a single object exhibits multiple attributes, we exploit attribute smoothing with auxiliary attributes to undermine the confidence in the ground-truth attribute and learn more related attributes.
-For the shared attribute features without relativity, one-hot label is used to compute its classification loss.
-The loss for disentangled attributes can be defined as follows:
+For the disentangled attribute features of one image relative to each other, since a single object exhibits multiple attributes, we exploit attribute smoothing with auxiliary attributes to undermine the overconfidence in the ground-truth attribute and learn more related attributes.
+For the shared attribute features without relativity, the one-hot label is used to learn a pure attribute concept that is less conditioned on objects.
+The loss for disentangled attributes is as follows: \begin{small}